 Copper is the most common choice for making speaker cables.
 For manufacturers, it maintains a steady balance between conductivity and cost.
 Conductivity, in this case, means that low resistance runs through the wire.

 However, on the flip side, copper can oxidize.
 A layer of copper oxide starts covering the surface when exposed to air.
-The oxidation makes a barrier of extremely high resistance between the speaker and cable.
+The oxidation makes a barrier of extremely high resistance between the speaker and the cable.

 Chapter 2: Types of Speaker Cable